 The Placement Process Explained

 STEP 1: Prepare your documents.
 Start with your most recent project and work your way backwards chronologically.
 Arrange and organize all of your paperwork according to the instructions listed under the “FAQ” tab, question 17.
-Further information for document organization as it applies to an electronic submission will be available once the online application process is available.
+Further information for document organization as it applies to an electronic/online submission will be sent to you after you have registered on this site.

 STEP 2: Fill out your application.
-A step-by-step guide for filling out a hand-written or form-fill application can be found under “How to Fill Out Forms” available for each QL.
+A step-by-step guide for filling out a hard-copy application can be found under “How to Fill Out Forms” available for each QL.
 Include your Document Return Form.
+The online form is similar and the information under this tab may be helpful.

 STEP 5: Applications are reviewed in the order in which they are received based on the contract provisions in effect on the date the completed application form and all supporting documents are received by our office.
 DGACA has the discretion to determine if an application is complete.
 Incomplete applications will be turned away.